bhowe/pdf-metadata-blanker/README.md

 ## How It Works

-1. **File Detection**: The script monitors the `input_pdfs/` folder for PDF files
+1. **File Detection**: The script recursively monitors the `input_pdfs/` folder and all subdirectories for PDF files
-2. **Metadata Removal**: Uses FPDI and TCPDF libraries to create a clean copy without metadata
+2. **Title Removal**: Uses FPDI and TCPDF libraries to create a new PDF with blank title metadata
-3. **File Organization**:
+3. **In-Place Processing**:
+   - Creates a temporary file during processing
+   - Replaces the original file with the processed version
-   - Original file is moved to `input_pdfs/processed/`
+   - No files are moved or copied to other locations
-   - Clean version is saved to `output_pdfs/`
 4. **Logging**: All operations are logged to `pdf_blanker.log`

 ## Configuration

 Edit `config.php` to customize:
-- Input and output folder paths
+- Input folder path (`watch_folder`)
-- Check interval for monitoring
+- Check interval for monitoring (`check_interval`)
-- Supported file extensions
+- Supported file extensions (`supported_extensions`)
-- Metadata removal settings
+- PDF processing settings including metadata preservation options

 ## Folder Structure